martinfleis/phd-thesis/source/14_Morphometric elements of urban form.md

 - segment metric reach
 - node step neighbours 2+

-### Urban tissue as a unit of urban form
-_Refer back to chapter 2 and discuss the reason why tissue is optimal_
-- _it reflects unconstrained morphological unit_
-- _tissue as OTU (link to Ch4 and Ch5)_ ==after ch4 is done==
-- _morphological regionalizaition (Oliveira)_
-- _heavily refer to literature which sees tissue as unit as well.
-Why SA is not a unit is in chapter 4_

-==Hypothesis *Urban tissues can be recognised by empirical measuring of the physical structure represented by the relational analytical model of urban form in a form of homogenous clusters.*== (here or in the next chapter)

 ## Method of tessellation testing
-*this section tests the viability of morphological tessellation as a smallest unit based on its ability to substitute plot and topological aggregation compared to other options.*
+Further sections of this chapter test the viability of morphological tessellation as a smallest unit based on its ability to substitute plot and topological aggregation compared to other options.
+Relational framework itself can be tested only in an application, which is left for chapters 7 and 8.

 ### Tessellation as a unit
-*Tessellation method is first defined and then tested.*
+The first section tests whether tessellation holds as a smallest spatial unit, instead of traditionally used plot, here represented by cadastral layer (i.e. following ownership-based definition of plot).

 #### Generation of Morphological Tessellation
 Whenever observing a map or a satellite view of a city, the eye of the observer is caught by the existence of a fundamental relationship between buildings – their geometry and spatial configuration – and the plot pattern.
-This ‘*intuitive*’ relationship is the reason why approaches based on VT appear to *‘make sense*’ when applied to the urban form of cities: by partitioning the space into cells, they capture the way buildings relate to each other in space and, more precisely, give a spatial meaning to the “*morphological influence*” that each building exerts on its immediate spatial context [@usui2017].
+This ‘*intuitive*’ relationship is the reason why approaches based on Voronoi tessellation (VT) appear to *‘make sense*’ when applied to the urban form of cities: by partitioning the space into cells, they capture the way buildings relate to each other in space and, more precisely, give a spatial meaning to the “*morphological influence*” that each building exerts on its immediate spatial context [@usui2017].
 This, in turn, implicitly captures how spatial configuration affects visibility, light penetration, ventilation, movement, etc. around each and every building [@hamaina2012].

 The main advantage of methods based on VT is the capacity to derive objective spatial partitions that are applicable to every type of urban tissue in a way independent from the researcher’s subjective interpretation.
 In addition, most of these methods [@hamaina2012a; @hamaina2013] require minimum data input, as they fundamentally rely on the polygon that describes the footprint of a building.
 Similarly, the proposed MT method only requires a polygon layer representing building footprints (figure \ref{fig:mt_method}a).
 From this, MT moves forward in five steps: